AB 1594 (Bloom) Ocean Plastic Pollution- Takeout Food Packaging

 Summary: AB 1594 directs the Ocean Protection Council to study the sources and types of ocean plastic pollution and to come up with recommendations for strategies to reduce ocean plastic pollution.

 Position & Status: CAW is supporting this bill.
+This is not an active bill.

 - Introduced February 17th, 2017